 JFE defines success in blunt terms; that's no different from technology CEOs Eric Benhamou of 3COM

 Take your gains where you can get them

-If you're looking for international markets that offer better opportunity with less volatility, consider Japan and some of the other countries we've highlighted in our service.
-To take a look at our picks, click here to join Global Gains free for 30 days.
+If you're looking for international markets that offer better opportunity with less volatility risk, consider Japan and some of the other companies we've highlighted in our service.
+To take a look at these picks, click here to join Global Gains free for 30 days.
 There is no obligation to subscribe.

-This article was first published on Oct.
+This article was first published Oct.
 23, 2007.
 It has been updated.